History of the Brooklyn Nets: 2008–2012: Final seasons in New Jersey

-The following off-season proved to be very busy for the Nets.
+The off-season was busy for the Nets.
 On June 26, 2008, Richard Jefferson was traded to the Milwaukee Bucks for Yi Jianlian and Bobby Simmons.
 Jefferson's departure, along with that of Jason Kidd earlier that year, marked the beginning of a new era in the Garden State.
 The Nets signed draftees Brook Lopez and Ryan Anderson, along with Chris Douglas-Roberts.
 The Nets filled out their youthful roster by signing veterans Eduardo Nájera and Jarvis Hayes, and trading for Orlando point guard Keyon Dooling.
 The Nets finished the season with their second straight 34–48 record, tied for 11th in the Eastern Conference with the Milwaukee Bucks.
 Devin Harris made his first All-Star team and narrowly missed winning the NBA Most Improved Player award, and Brook Lopez finished third in Rookie of the Year voting.

 On June 26, 2009, the Nets traded Vince Carter and Ryan Anderson to the Orlando Magic for Rafer Alston, Courtney Lee and Tony Battie.

 After a 16th straight loss (against the Sacramento Kings) to start the 2009–10 season, the Nets fired head coach Lawrence Frank.
 Assistant coach Tom Barrise stepped in as a temporary replacement.
 He lost his first two games heading the team, an away game against the Los Angeles Lakers and then to the Dallas Mavericks at home, to set the mark for worst start to a season in NBA history at 0–18 (one more than the previous record holder, the 1988–89 Miami Heat).
 Kiki Vandeweghe replaced him as head coach on December 4, with Del Harris hired as his new assistant.
 The duo won their first game at home against the Charlotte Bobcats, 97–91, to break the Nets 19-game losing streak stretching from the final game of the 2008–09 season, and to keep the record for worst start to a season at 18 straight.

 On March 29, 2010, the Nets defeated the San Antonio Spurs for the first time since the 2003 NBA Finals.
 The win was their 10th of the season, keeping them out of the record books for the worst season of all time, a distinction held by the 2011–12 Charlotte Bobcats.
 Still, the Nets finished with a 12–70 record, becoming only the fifth team to lose 70 games in a season, shared by the 1972–73 Philadelphia 76ers (9–73), 1986–87 Los Angeles Clippers (12–70), 1992–93 Dallas Mavericks (11–71) and 1997–98 Denver Nuggets (11–71).